JuzerShakir/fmb/README.md

     -   A `member` has access to create, update or delete routes of `thaali_takhmeen` of a `sabeel` & `transaction` of a `thaali_takhmeen`.
     -   A `viewer` has NO access to create, update or delete routes of any models but only view the site and all its data.

-> The first `admin`/`user` can oly be created by the developer and then later that `admin` can create any number of users with roles of his choosing.
+> The first `admin`/`user` can only be created by the developer and then later that `admin` can create any number of users with roles of his choosing.

 #### Sabeel Model